Ajitesh72/techmate/README.md

 - Email Verification using firebase client-sdk to allow only genuine users.
 - Realtime Chatting with potential employers[Currently working on it].
 - Premium Subscription using Stripe.js which unlocks the feature to view skipped profiles and chat with potential Employers.
+- Post/Events Summarization using transformers model from Hugging-Face

 ## Running locally